spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 $ kubeclt get pos -A # Do we have any pending pods?
 $ kubectl get nodes # See if we are sclaing up; could check the AWS EC2 Console?
 ```

+## Working round the delay in spinning up another worker

+You might ask how can be get round the delay in scaling up another worker?
+Pods have a priority.
+You could create a deployment with pods of a lower priority than your default (0); lets call these placeholder pods.
+Then k8s will kill these placeholder pods and replace them with your regular pods when needed.
+So you could autoprovision a single node full of these placeholder pods.
+Your placeholder pods will then become pending after being killed and CA will then spin up another worker for them; since these placeholder pods arn't doing anything useful we don't mind the delay.
+This is just an idea; I probably need to google a solution where this has been implemented, and provide a link to it (I am sure someone has written something for this).

+Another solution: use fargate.
+I will get round to trying this out.
+Fargate implements virtual kubelet (the agent on worker nodes); however I am not sure how clever it is in terms providing an infinit resource!

 # Accessing the cluster